-As described above under "Statement of Executive Compensation - Compensation, Discussion and Analysis - Share-Based and Option-Based Awards", the Corporation's DSP provides a mechanism for compensation under the Corporation's long-term incentive program.
-The DSP provides for the granting of rights to participants to receive, on a deferred basis, cash payments equal to the fair market value of the shares of the Corporation on the terms set out in the DSP.
-None of the Corporation's Named Executive Officers have participated under the Corporation's DSP.
+As described above under "Statement of Executive Compensation - Compensation, Discussion and Analysis - Share-Based and Option-Based Awards", share-based awards provide a mechanism for compensation under the Corporation's long-term incentive program.
+The share-based award plans provide for the granting of rights to participants to receive, on a deferred basis, cash payments equal to the fair market value of the shares of the Corporation on the terms set out in the plans.
+Mr. Sheparski participated in the Corporation's DSP plan during the financial year ended December 31, 2021.